ncatlin/lockwatcher/README.md

 * I'm not happy with the Windows shutdown speed at all, it might be worth implementing RAM erasing instead.
-I can't get firewire attacks to work on Window 7 so whether the shutdown process interrupts RAM aquisition in time or not is a mystery.
+I can't get firewire attacks to work on Window 7 so whether the shutdown process interrupts RAM acquisition in time or not is a mystery.

 * If anyone could write something like this for Android/iOS/etc then please do.
-The exposure of mobile devices to seizure and aquisition at borders or on arrest, plus their critical reliance on a tiny stable of aquisition tools makes them the most deserving hosts of this kind of tool.
+The exposure of mobile devices to seizure and acquisition at borders or on arrest, plus their critical reliance on a tiny stable of acquisition tools makes them the most deserving hosts of this kind of tool.
 Storage wiping would even be handy, but I don't know if it can be done without jailbreaking at the very least.